melaniehoff/web-nyu-idm/object-meditation/notes.md

 # Object Meditation
-## Banana from the Bodega I go to Every Day
+## A Banana from the Bodega I go to Every Day

 ### What are 5 words that come to mind when I think of this Object